Witness Post: McDonogh School

 In one sense, William Allan failed.
 He was unable to implement many of the changes he wanted at McDonogh.
 In another sense the process of change is such an intricate one that Allan was ultimately successful.
 The seeds of change were planted on good soil, with enough time they would be watered, germinate, grow and the farm school would flourish under watchful eyes of the Principals coming down the road.

 In the early 1900’s McDonogh School continued to attract the same southern gentlemen to its core of faculty members for years after Col. Allan’s departure.
-It was not until the Board received a scathing report from an outside evaluator, did they realize the problems the laissez faire hiring practices caused.
-R.R.
-Reeder, the Superintendent of the New York Orphanage Society, was asked by the Board to come to McDonogh for an assessment.
-The report was such an affront to the Board and school leadership that the Principal at the time, Sidney T. Moreland, resigned, and slowly the practices of the Twentieth Century were brought to McDonogh.
+Sidney T. Moreland was the Principal, and for several years the Board let things go along as usual.
+By 1913, the Board, not wanting to lose touch with their charge, hired R.R.
+Reader, the Superintendent of the New York Orphanage Society, to come to McDonogh for an assessment.
+When the Board received Reader’s scathing report, that they realized the problems that their laissez faire hiring practices had caused.
+The report, coming from an independent outsider, was such an affront to the Board and school leadership.
+Suddenly Principal Moreland resigned, and slowly McDonogh School considered dipping collective toes into the best pedagogical practices of the Twentieth Century.

 In 1914 the Board hired Morgan H. Bowman as Principal.
-He was not received well.
+Instantly, he was not received well.
 One alumnus called Bowman “the gale from the North,” and an administrator referred to him as a “frightful, Hill School/Yale, northern intellectual” snob.
-Bowman was apparently viewed highly skeptically.
+Bowman was apparently viewed highly skeptically at every turn.

-McDonogh was not ready just yet for the twentieth century, but with World War I approaching, the winds changed and the semi-military school was forced to come down the learning curve quickly.
+McDonogh was trying to find footing in the Twentieth Century; however, with World War I approaching, the winds changed, the land shifted and the semi-military school was forced to come down the learning curve quickly.
 During the catch-up process, Bowman began to “pop” even more boys through school and on to college.
 He sent several to northern “prep schools,” such as Choate, Hotchkiss and his alma mater, the Hill School.
-The extra time at those schools prepared the boys for admissions to Johns Hopkins, Columbia, and the University of Maryland, among other colleges and universities.
+The extra time (post grad years) at those schools prepared the boys for admissions to Johns Hopkins, Columbia, and the University of Maryland, among other colleges and universities.

-During his tenure at McDonogh, Bowman, with his Hill School biases, had to fight an uphill battle (no pun intended); however, he had some minor successes.
-He was able to implement some stronger programs in athletics; corporal punishment was evaluated; the humanities courses and other academic subjects were strengthened; and the school uniform changed to a forest green (Hill School hand-me-downs).
-Meanwhile the Board maintained a cautious distance from the negative fray swirling the Principal.
+During his tenure at McDonogh, Bowman, with his Hill School biases, had to fight an uphill battle (no pun intended).
+That said, he had some minor successes: he was able to implement some stronger programs in athletics; corporal punishment was re-evaluated; the humanities courses and other academic subjects were strengthened; and the school military uniform changed to a forest green jacket (Hill School hand-me-downs) and grey slacks.
+Meanwhile the Board maintained a cautious distance from the negative fray from the faculty that was swirling around the Principal.

 Childs held his position for four years; he righted the wrongs and balanced the books.
 In his fourth year he started a deliberate search process for a successor.
 He wanted to find a man who would embody more of what McDonogh should become.
 The school needed a visionary, someone who saw above the crowd at a higher goal.
 He noticed such a man at another local religiously affiliated school in Baltimore.
 His name was Louis E. Lamborn, an administrator and teacher at the Quaker School in town, Friends School.